-- Skills for Learning help to empower our students with strategies to focus and to be better listeners.
-This unit also works to help students to be assertive and to respectfully ask for help.
+- Skills for Learning lessons help empower our students with strategies to focus and be better listeners.
+Students will also learn how to be assertive and respectfully ask for help.
 Students focus on developing a growth mindset and learning that the brain grows the more you practice.

-- The Empathy unit helps students to understand that all feelings are natural, even when they are uncomfortable.
-It helps students to be able to understand the feelings of others by looking at different perspectives and to show compassion by saying kind words or doing something helpful.
+- Empathy lessons help students to understand that all feelings are okay, even when they are uncomfortable.
+Students develop the skills to understand how others feel by looking at different perspectives and to show compassion by saying kind words or doing something helpful.

-- The last unit is Problem Solving which helps students navigate the complex world of interpersonal relationships.
+- Problem Solving lessons help students navigate the complex world of interpersonal relationships.
 Students are empowered to solve their own problems with a variety of behavioral tools and to take responsibility for their own actions and make amends.

-Students that participate in the Second Step program often show higher academic achievement as they are able to self-regulate and ask for help.
+Positive Impact: Students that participate in the Second Step program often show higher academic achievement as they learn these important social-emotional skills.
 They are also more connected to their school and help to maintain a safe and respectful school climate.